People are working from home now more than ever before.

 You might require a few furnishings for your new home office – but do you have room for them?

-If you’re living in a studio apartment, or if your home is already filled with furniture and belongings, you might not have the space for a desk, shelves, cabinets, etc.
+If you’re living in a studio apartment, or if your home is full of furniture and belongings, you might not have the space for a desk, shelves, cabinets, etc.

-So let’s look at some solutions to this problem, and figure out how to squeeze in a functional office into a space that is already crammed with stuff.
+So let’s look at some solutions to this problem.
+And maybe figure out how to squeeze in a functional office into a space that is already crammed with stuff.

 We’ll break these down into four categories: